andremann/SKG-IF/docs/source/contributions.rst

-.. _Authorship:
+.. _Contribution:

-Authorship
+Contribution
 ####################

-It is to model the contribution of a :ref:`Researcher <Researcher>` in the creation of the :ref:`Research product <Research product>`.
+It is to model the contribution of a :ref:`Person <Person>` in the creation of the :ref:`Research product <Research product>`.
-Each **Authorship** will have one link to the :ref:`Researcher <Researcher>` contributing to the creation of the :ref:`Research product <Research product>`, and one link to the :ref:`Research product <Research product>`.
+Each **Contribution** will have one link to the :ref:`Person <Person>` contributing to the creation of the :ref:`Research product <Research product>`, and one link to the :ref:`Research product <Research product>`.
-One link can also be made to refer to the :ref:`Organisation <Organisation>` the :ref:`Researcher <Researcher>` related to the Authorship entity, declared to be affiliated to when contributing to create the :ref:`Research product <Research product>`.
+One link can also be made to refer to the :ref:`Organisation <Organisation>` the :ref:`Person <Person>` related to the Contribution entity, declared to be affiliated to when contributing to create the :ref:`Research product <Research product>`.

 Properties
 ==========

 Local Identifier
 ----
-:Description: Unique code identifiying the Authorship in the SKG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the Contribution in the SKG (if any, otherwise "stateless identifier")
 :Type: String
 :Use: mandatory (1)
 :Representation: XML element ``localIdentifier``